la2050/archive/_projects/2015/rebuilding-las-port-communities-one-business-at-a-time.md

 areas_impacted: ''
 partners: 'ITEP: 743161465, POLAHS: 161649277'
 project_summary: >-
-  PortTech’s entrepreneur program provides comprehensive outreach, education and mentoring services to promising clean tech startups.
+  The PortTech Pitch program provides comprehensive outreach, education and mentoring services to promising tech startups focused on solving global challenges.
+Through dedicated one-on-one mentoring, we begin the process of transforming these startup teams into thriving businesses.
+At the Pitch Competition and PortTechEXPO, we provide an opportunity for entrepreneurs and investors, industry and civic leaders, students and researchers to explore new technologies and connect with innovators.
 Please specify below: Harbor area communities surrounding the Ports of Los Angeles and Long Beach
 category: learn
 'Describe in greater detail how you will make LA the best place to connect:': '#N/A'